-So when you connect wall to baseboard, and baseboard to floor, something has to give--eventually.
+So when you connect the wall to the baseboard, and the baseboard to the floor, something has to give--eventually.

 Caulk does have some "give," but not much.
 Even if the caulk is expertly applied and well-painted, cracks will form because the baseboard slightly pulls away from the wall.

-By caulking baseboards, you set yourself up for continually going back and re-caulking, for as long as you own the house.
+By caulking baseboards, you set yourself up for continually going back and re-caulking for as long as you own the house.
 Re-caulking the tops of the baseboards, while annoying, will not be obvious since this area gets painted over.
-But caulking the lower section means applying caulk directly to your floor covering, disastrous to the looks of your house.
+Caulking the lower section means applying caulk directly to your floor covering, disastrous to the looks of your house.

 1. Quarter-Round or Shoe Molding